Hi, I’m Jessi…

 1. My married name is Lloyd, translating to “The Grey”

-2. My husband had an incurable form of brain cancer and passed away 1/20/20 from an aggressive brain tumor.
-Grey happens to be the color for brain cancer awareness.
+2. My husband had an incurable form of brain cancer and passed away on 1/20/20 from an aggressive brain tumor.
+Grey is the color for brain cancer awareness.

 3. Collective, because I never wanted this business to just be about creating pretty hats.
 I want it to be multifaceted, in creativity and healing.

-After six years, three craniotomies, seven weeks of Proton Radiation Therapy, one year of Chemotherapy, and two CSF shunts, my husband developed a grade 4 brain tumor that took his life in the matter of weeks.
-Four weeks before his 32nd birthday, brain cancer robbed my husband, my children, and myself of the future we had envisioned together.
-My personal journey with grief made me painfully aware of the lack of grief support that is not a one size fits all or primarily talk therapy.
+After six years, three craniotomies, seven weeks of Proton Radiation Therapy, one year of Chemotherapy, and two CSF shunts, my husband developed a grade 4 brain tumor that took his life in a matter of weeks.
+Four weeks before his 32nd birthday, brain cancer robbed my husband, my children, and me of the future we had envisioned together.
+My personal journey with grief made me painfully aware of the lack of grief support that is not a one-size-fits-all approach or primarily talk therapy.

-I am not a doctor, and realistically will never go to medical school to become an oncologist, or neuroscience specialist who can find a cure for brain cancer.
+I am not a doctor, and realistically, I will never go to medical school to become an oncologist or a neuroscience specialist who can find a cure for brain cancer.
 That particular skill set is not my gift.
-So, if I cannot rid the world of this horrific disease, I will support the people who find themselves left in the wake of its destruction.

 I am a creative maker.
-I have the passion and ability to build things with my hands, and have found immense comfort through having this creative outlet.
-I am determined to use these skills to help others process their own grief through creativity.
+I have the passion and ability to build things with my hands and have found immense comfort in this creative outlet.
+I am determined to use these skills to help others process their grief creatively.

-That is why I became a certified Grief and Mindset coach, to support others on their own grief journey.
+That is why I became a certified Grief Practitioner, to support others on their own grief journey.
 I believe grief is not a problem to solve or a phase to complete.
-It is a natural response to love, loss and change.
+It is a natural response to love, loss, and change.
 It deserves space.

 I believe healing is not something to be fixed, rushed, or perfected.
 It is something to be experienced.